Analysis | How Biden and Trump actually compare on coronavirus deaths

 Since Biden took over, the world as a whole has seen more deaths in his 10 months (3.07 million) than the preceding 10 months (2.14 million), but the United States has seen fewer.
 In Biden’s 10-plus months, the United States has accounted for less than 12 percent of worldwide deaths, which is down from 19.9 percent under Trump.
 That’s a decline of more than 40 percent in our proportion of the worldwide death rate.

 Again, no comparisons are perfect.
 But if you look at how the virus has spread in similar countries between the two 10-month periods, the United States is generally doing better than it was, relatively speaking.
 Before Jan.
 20, Europe accounted for more than 30 percent of coronavirus deaths; after that date, Europe has accounted for 25.2 percent of deaths.
-That’s a smaller drop — about 16.5 percent — than we have seen in the United States, even as Europe’s continent-wide vaccination rate is similar.
+That’s a smaller drop — about 16.5 percent — than we have seen in the United States, even as Europe’s continentwide vaccination rate is similar.

 Within Europe, you can cherry-pick your comparisons, but let’s focus on a couple of countries.
 The United Kingdom, with its very high vaccination rates, has gone from 4.4 percent of worldwide deaths pre-Jan.
 20 to 1.7 percent afterward — a bigger relative drop than the United States.
 Germany has gone from 2.3 percent to 1.7 percent, a smaller drop than the United States.

 The question from there is how you factor in the vaccines and other variables.
 We have a superior health system to most countries and widely available vaccines, which should put us in a better position even as the worldwide death rate has increased during Biden’s tenure.
-But the most pronounced vaccine reluctance comes from those who have little regard for Biden’s public-health advice.
+But the most pronounced vaccine reluctance comes from those who have little regard for Biden’s public health advice.
 On the one hand, Biden as president is responsible for persuading Americans to get vaccinated; on the other hand, those people who are very disproportionately accounting for coronavirus deaths right now — the unvaccinated — are in large number those who won’t listen to him.

 It’s a tricky question, but the straight Biden-vs.-Trump death comparison isn’t as friendly to Trump’s administration as these oversimplified talking points suggest.
 Biden hasn’t been able to get the virus as under control as he promised, but almost nobody has.
 And to say he “has done no better than Donald Trump in defeating covid” based upon the 2021-to-2020 comparison is to vastly oversimplify things.